nedbat/coveragepy/doc/help/combine.rst

       -a, --append     Append coverage data to .coverage, otherwise it starts clean each time.
       --keep           Keep original coverage files, otherwise they are deleted.
+      -q, --quiet      Don't print messages about what is happening.
       --debug=OPTS     Debug options, separated by commas. [env: COVERAGE_DEBUG] -h, --help       Get help on this command.
       --rcfile=RCFILE  Specify configuration file.
 By default '.coveragerc',